vToMy/qtbootstrap/README.md

 * Catch `sigint` signal (handle however you want).
 * Single-instance app (with inter-instance communication).
 * asyncio worker thread for background processing:
   * This is an alternative to [qasync](https://github.com/CabbageDevelopment/qasync).
-  * Instead of the app running async, there 2 threads: GUI thread and asyncio thread.
+    Instead of the whole app running async in a single thread, there 2 threads:
+    * GUI thread (with QT event loop)
+    * asyncio thread (with python's event loop).

-  * This ensures that even if the asyncio thread is performing poorly, the GUI will not be affected.
+    This ensures that even if the asyncio thread is performing poorly, the GUI will not be affected.
-  * Complete isolation of business logic and GUI.
+  * Complete isolation of business logic from GUI.
+* Cross-platform

 ## Samples
 See the `samples` folder.